 Tyramine is a compound created from foods through the breakdown of the amino acid called tyrosine.
 The level of tyramine becomes higher when foods are fermented, aged, spoiled, or cured.
-Having 6 to 8 mg of tyramine can cause negative side effects, including headaches, vomiting, nausea, and heart palpitations, while 10-25 mg of tyramine may cause extreme headache or stroke.
-Those who are intolerant to amines, which include tyramine and histamine, may also experience the said symptoms when they are exposed even to small amount of tyramine.
+Having 6 to 8 mg of tyramine can cause negative side effects, including headaches, vomiting, nausea, and heart palpitations, while 10-25 mg of tyramine may cause extreme headaches or strokes.
+Those who are intolerant to amines, which include tyramine and histamine, may also experience the said symptoms when they are exposed even to a small amount of tyramine.

 1. Canadian Cheddar Cheese

 Per ounce or 28 grams of Canadian cheddar gives 43 mg of tyramine.
-Cheese is high in calcium and protein in general, which is good for the growth of the muscles and strengthening of bones.
+Cheese is high in calcium and protein in general, which is good for the growth of the muscles and the strengthening of bones.
 However, if you are experiencing migraines or are taking MAOIs, it is best to avoid Canadian Cheddar, as it is high in tyramine.
 Other types of cheeses are also high in tyramine.
 Stilton has 33 to 61 mg, New York cheddar has 42 mg, Camembert has 38 mg, and Swiss and blue cheese have 28 mg of tyramine per ounce or 28 grams.